 Become a member of a network of international educators and administrators and much more ...

-All participants must join one of two tracks, for the entire institute, that best matches her or his objectives and interests:
+All participants must join one or the other of two tracks, for all small group Track Workshops in the institute, that best matches her or his objectives and interests:

-An optional Poster Session, during which individuals or teams can share their course or campus best practices with all ICCI participants, is offered.
+During the Poster Session, individuals or teams share their course or campus best practices with all ICCI participants.

-An optional Pre-Institute Workshop, designed for those new to the field and/or seeking a firmer grounding, is offered in the morning on day one of the institute.
+An optional Pre-Institute Workshop, designed for those new to the field and/or seeking a firmer grounding, is offered on the morning of Sunday, May 17th.